 When I think of Japan I equate it with Tokyo and the hyper-technology feel of that city.

 I imagine miles of buildings and skyscrapers gluttonously using energy, and of all the different electronic gadgets constantly being employed by millions of people in one of the richest industrialized nations in the world.
+But what is Japan’s per capita energy consumption compared to other countries?

-When I learned that Japan’s energy consumption per capita is about half of the average American’s, I was shocked.
+When I learned that Japan’s per capita energy consumption is about half of the average American’s, I was shocked.
 How can Americans use twice the amount of energy as the Japanese?

 Lower Consumption – Material possessions fewer because of less land equating to smaller apartments and smaller cars.
 All this means less energy use.
 America more spread out and it’s harder to efficiently deliver energy to a larger, widely spread area of most cities.
 Canada has a higher per capita consumption in part because of geography and cold weather, so we can’t be completely to blame for our energy use.